 You will also have full root access, which means that you have the freedom to configure your servers exactly the way you want.
 On the downside, there’s no option to use a Windows operating system.
 All plans come with Linux CentOS 7 installed, and there’s the option of adding a cPanel control panel for an extra $10 a month.

-Another positive is HostGator’s customer service, which is top notch.
+Another positive we noted is HostGator’s customer service, which is top-notch.
 The support team is friendly and knowledgeable, and there’s an excellent knowledge base full of useful self-help resources.

 The main downside is the price structure.
 The introductory prices are very reasonable, but increase significantly on renewal.
 For example, at the time of writing, the cheapest Snappy 2000 VPS plan costs between $19.95 and $29.95 a month (depending on your subscription length), increasing to a much higher $79.95 on renewal.

 A2 Hosting offers both managed and unmanaged Linux VPS options.
-Its unmanaged solutions are what stand out, largely due to the huge range of developer features and advanced tools they come with.
+Its unmanaged solutions are what stand out for us, largely due to the huge range of developer features and advanced tools they come with.
 You will have full root access and command-line management capabilities, so you can configure your server exactly as required.

 In addition, all servers are connected to a 10Gbps redundant network, which provides excellent speed and performance.
 You will be able to install and configure software as required, and there’s a selection of global data center locations to choose from.